ssedinnn/IT-Home-Lab/README.md

 This repository will continue to grow as I build new projects and learn additional technologies.
 Future labs may include topics such as:

-- Domain Password & Account Lockout Policies
+- File Sharing & NTFS Permissions
+- Active Directory Security Groups
 - DNS
 - DHCP
 - Windows Client Management